whatever555/ollama-watcher/README.md

 ### 1. Start Ollama

-Make sure Ollama is running on your machine:
+Make sure Ollama is running on your machine, and make sure to enable the toggle for "Expose Ollama to the network" in Ollama settings.

 ```bash
 ollama serve